vectorvalor2/RED-POE/README.md

 enable object drag-drop, performance logs, and build material editor

 enable interactive placement, create project library, create texture library, and add performance charts

-Build a responsive marketing landing page and make the engine dashboard adaptive, ensure the webpage layout, images, and text automatically resize, shrink, or adapt to look great on any device, from desktop monitors to smartphones

 CLASS RED [ Constructor &RED(&Assets(*replicate, &extract, *deduplicate));